Skip to content

 • Trek along the Mountain Gorilla and the Chimpanzee

-Uganda protects half of the global population of the endangered Mountain Gorilla (Gorilla. g. beringei) in two pristine montane forests of Mgahinga Gorilla NP and the UNESCO heritage site of Bwindi Forest NP in the south-west part of the country of which a fraction of these families is habituated for trekking experience.
+Uganda offers the most affordable and accessible trek expereince to these giants where half of the global population of the endangered Mountain Gorilla (Gorilla. g. beringei) is protected in two pristine montane forests of Mgahinga Gorilla NP and the UNESCO heritage site of Bwindi Forest N. Of this large population, only 22 gorilla families are available for daily trek expereince across these rainforests in these montane rainforest.

-• White Water Rafting on the ancient River Nile
+• Go for a White Water Rafting Adventure on the River Nile

-For adventure thrill seekers, the world-class white-water Nile rapids at Jinja present the ultimate challenge.
+For adventure thrill seekers, the world-class white-water Nile rapids at Jinja present the ultimate challenge – white water rafting experience.
 Near its source, the Nile negotiates several rocks creating world class rapids internationally graded from Grade 1 all the way to Grade 5.
 Several extra grades exist but are considered beyond adventure and considered professional extreme.
-Daring these rapids include rafting and kayaking all in a company of well-trained safety guides stretching from half a day (4hrs) to full day (7hrs) with lunch break action.
+Daring these rapids include rafting and kayaking all in a company of well-trained safety guides stretching from half a day (4hrs) to full day (7 hrs) with lunch break action.
 No swimming experience or fitness levels is required.

 • Explore Uganda’s Untamed Culture